wpeixoto/zim-templates/HeadingsYaml/README.md

 # Export section headings as Yaml

-This template is intended to export all pages to a single file.
+**WARNING**:This template is intended to export all pages to a single file.

+Exports a notebook or a section to a yaml document.
+Each page takes the following form:

+    "Page full name":
+      "headings":
+        - List of headings
+      "links":
+        - List of outgoing links
+      "backlinks":
+        - List of inbound links
+      "attachments":
+        - List of attachment names
+      "meta":
+        - List of meta attributes

 ## Usage